alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 Included in this repository are the following:
 1. DSTS Assignment 1 PDF file.
 2. DSTS Assignment 1 Jupyter Notebook.
+This will demonstrate the code and charts used in this project.

 This project was coded using Python.